ndustrialio/contxt-sdk-js/docs/Auth0WebAuth.md

 <a name="Auth0WebAuth+handleAuthentication"></a>

 ### contxtSdk.auth.handleAuthentication() ⇒ <code>Promise</code>
-Routine that takes unparsed information from Auth0, uses it to get a valid API token, and then redirects to the correct page in the application.
+Routine that takes unparsed information from Auth0, stores it in a way that can be used for getting access tokens, schedules it's future renewal, and redirects to the correct page in the application.

 **Kind**: instance method of [<code>Auth0WebAuth</code>](#Auth0WebAuth)